 Other related sections of the PMKI:

 Earned Value Management (EVM) has proven itself to be one of the most effective performance measurement and feedback tools for managing projects.
-Timely and targeted feedback can enable project managers to identify problems early and make adjustments that can keep a project on time and on budget.
-It enables managers to close the loop in the classic business formula, “Plan, Do, Check, Act.”
-EVM uses the fundamental principle that patterns and trends in the past can be good predictors of the future.
+It is often referred to as 'management with the lights on' because it helps objectively and succinctly identify where a project is and where it is going.
+The methodology incorporates project scope, schedule and costs and uses the fundamental principle that patterns and trends in the past can be good predictors of the future.
+Timely and targeted feedback can enable project managers to identify problems early and make adjustments that can keep a project on time and on budget by closing the loop in the classic business formula, 'Plan, Do, Check, Act'.

 EVM provides organizations with the methodology needed to integrate the management of project scope, schedule, and cost.
 It can play a crucial role in answering management questions that are critical to the success of every project, such as:

 The project manager can use the EVM methodology to help identify:

 Effective use of EVM requires the principles of good project management, as outlined in the PMBOK® Guide, to be used and requires the foundations of a well defined WBS and schedule.
 EVM adds a number of effective practices in the areas of project planning and control that are related to the goal of measuring, analysing, forecasting, and reporting cost and schedule performance data for evaluation and action by the project team, managers and other key stakeholders.